We’re lucky enough to have some businesses outside bringing simple and effective alternatives to make a change and hopefully, stop global waste.

 Anne: We’re both total newbie entrepreneurs, so the learning curve on Kempii has been huge!

-Our background is in banking, so we know about finance, but have learnt everything from scratch – from social media marketing, to SEO, legal policies, website design, coding, branding and google analytics.
+Our background is in banking, so we know about finance, but have learned everything from scratch – from social media marketing to SEO, legal policies, website design, coding, branding, and google analytics.

 It’s been a huge amount of work but, since we’re such great friends – and doing something we’re passionate about – it doesn’t feel like it at all. 🙂